A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Indentation of SMAs

 As mentioned above, only the contributions from the chemical energy and the elastic strain energy are considered in the Helmholtz free energy function $\phi$, i.e.,

 The chemical energy $\phi_\text{chem}$ is given by

 where $T$ is the temperature, $\phi_0^\text{a}$ is the free energy density of unstressed pure austenite phase, $\Delta s^*$ is the specific entropy difference, and $T_\text{t}$ is the transformation equilibrium temperature.
-The linear dependence of the chemical energy $\phi_\text{chem}$ on the temperature $T$ through $\Delta \phi_0$ expresses the Clausius--Clapeyron relation and results in a linear dependence between the temperature and the transformation stress \citep{otsuka2005physical}.
+The linear dependence of the chemical energy $\phi_\text{chem}$ on the temperature $T$ through $\Delta \phi_0$ expresses the Clausius--Clapeyron relation and results in a linear dependence of the transformation stress on the temperature \citep{otsuka2005physical}.

 The elastic strain energy $\phi_\text{el}$ takes the form

 where $\bm{\varepsilon}^\text{e}=\bm{\varepsilon}-\bm{\varepsilon}^\text{t}$ and $\bm{\varepsilon}^\text{e}_\text{dev}$ is its deviatoric part, $\mu$ is the shear modulus and $\kappa$ is the bulk modulus.
 Although the shear modulus $\mu$ typically varies with the volume fraction $\eta$, due to the distinct elastic properties of the austenite and martensite phases, we assume for simplicity that $\mu$ remains constant during the transformation.